sapporo-wes/sapporo/docs/GettingStarted.md

-# Sapporo: Getting Started
+# sapporo: Getting Started

 Authors: [Tazro Ohta](https://github.com/inutano), [Hirotaka Suetake](https://github.com/suecharo)

-Here we introduce how to deploy Sapporo, an implementation of GA4GH workflow execution service (WES).
+Here we introduce how to deploy sapporo, an implementation of GA4GH workflow execution service (WES).

-Sapporo has two components: **Sapporo-Service** is an API server which actually runs workflows via workflow runners, and **Sapporo-Web** is a browser-based GUI to manage the workflow execution running on WES servers.
+sapporo has two components: **sapporo-service** is an API server which actually runs workflows via workflow runners, and **sapporo-web** is a browser-based GUI to manage the workflow execution running on WES servers.

 ## Prerequisites